minylund/wellbiz/README.md

 ## Usage

 After logging in, you can view existing surveys or create a new one by providing its title and type.
-After survey is selected or created, you come to the survey view where the user can give his/her feedback on the current topic.
+After survey is created, or opened from the survey list, you come to the survey view where the user can give his/her feedback on the current topic.
+You can get back to main menu by pressing the left top corner of the view and logging in again.

 Survey answers are gathered to the Firebase database for further analysis.

-You can get back to main menu by pressing the left top corner of the view and logging in again.
+Statistics for each survey can also be viewed from the survey list by pressing **Statistics**.

 ## License